HuachenZH/LifeGame/readme.md

 - ~~clean up code~~
   - remove argument cellsize in main (or maybe not, need to understand what it s doing)
     --> No it's better to keep it, a cell IS NOT a pixel.
-  - mission upgrade: add docstring and explain cellsize
+  - ~~mission upgrade: add docstring and explain cellsize~~
-  - change variable name, col means color but not column
+  - ~~change variable name, col means color but not column~~
+  - ~~change dim: equal to input image size~~
 - add feature
   - ~~read a canva (jpg, png)~~
   - ~~make it an argument~~
   - ~~set a default value for input path~~
   - ~~transform to vector~~
+  - interactive with mouse.
+Mouse can draw new live cells.
+    - i asked chatgpt to give some ideas, seems working with mouse event.
+I need to